ddev/ddev/docs/content/users/quickstart.md

         `ddev sake` can be used as a shorthand for the Silverstripe Make command `ddev exec vendor/bin/sake`

+        To open the CMS directly from CLI, run `ddev launch /admin`.

 === "TYPO3"

     ## TYPO3